Chokkallasrikanth/my-first-web-project/README.md

 # my-first-web-project
-This is my web application on Github
+This is my first web application on Github